mrochon/b2cobo/README.md

 handles the Extension Grant requests and communicates with B2C to respond with a valid response (access token).
 It uses a specific B2C tenant configured with custom journeys to handle this communication.

+This functionality can also be used to return different claim types and/or values in the id_token vs the access token requested by a client app: you can use OBO to exchange an id token for an access token to a different API.
+(Currently, B2C will return same claim types and values in both tokens when using a single custom journey. *aud* and *scp* claims will obviously be different).

 **Note:** this sample code, not intended for production use.

 ## Design